Ryan McMahon Player Props: Rockies vs. Padres

-Ryan McMahon and his .409 on-base percentage over his past 10 games (73 points higher than his season-long percentage), will be in action for the Colorado Rockies against the San Diego Padres and Yu Darvish on June 9 at 8:40 PM ET.
+On Saturday, Ryan McMahon (.300 batting average in his past 10 games, with three doubles, a home run, three walks and five RBI) and the Colorado Rockies face the San Diego Padres, whose starting pitcher will be Ryan Weathers.
+First pitch is at 3:10 PM ET.

-In his previous appearance, he went 1-for-3 with an RBI against the Giants.
+In his most recent appearance, he racked up two hits (going 2-for-5) against the Padres.

 Ryan McMahon Game Info & Props vs. the Padres